pmcafo/pmcafo-Enhanced-Graph-Segmentation/README.md

 d. make

 Your binary will be in build/apps.
-Example image has been provided wi
+Example image has been provided with this